-Cash and investments outside of the City Treasurer's Pool consist of cash, cash equivalents, money market mutual funds and U. S. agency securities.
-The Port categorizes its fair value measurements within the fair value herarchy established by generally accepted accounting principles.
-The fair value hierarchy is based on the valuation inputs used to measure fair value of the assets.
-Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
+Cash and investments outside of the City Treasurer's Pool consist of cash, cash equivalents, money market mutual funds and U.S. agency securities.
+The Port categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The fair value hierarchy is based on the valuation inputs used to measure the fair value of the assets.
+Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs, and; Level 3 inputs are significant unobservable inputs.
 As of June 30, 2018, Port held \$2,825,000 U.S. agency securities using Level 2 input.
-The other investments in cash, cash equivalents and money market mutual funds are exempt from the accounting pronouncement for fair value measurement.
+The money market mutual funds are recorded at net asset value and seek to provide daily liquidity while maximizing current income.
+Commercial Paper at the time of purchase were within one year of their maturity dates and will mature by October 1st, 2019.
+They are recorded using the amortized cost method.

-Investment classified in Level 2 of the fair value hierarchy are valued using prices determined by the use of matrix pricing techniques maintained by the various pricing vendors for these securities.
-Investments are priced based on evaluated prices and such evaluated prices may be determined by factors which include, but are not limited to, market quotations, yields, maturities, call features, ratings, institutional size trading in similar groups of securities and developments related to specific securities.
+Investment classified in Level 2 of the fair value hierarchy is valued using prices determined by the use of matrix pricing techniques maintained by the various pricing vendors for these securities.
+Investments are priced based on evaluated prices, and such evaluated prices may be determined by factors which include, but are not limited to, market quotations, yields, maturities, call features, ratings, institutional size trading in similar groups of securities and developments related to specific securities.

-At June 30, 2018 and 2017, cash equivalents and investments held by fiscal agents consisted of (in thousands):
+At June 30, 2019 and 2018, cash equivalents and investments held by fiscal agents consisted of (in thousands):

-2018 2017
+2019 2018

 Reserve accounts:

-Cash equivalents - U.S. Bank commercial paper \$ 3,972 \$ 3,972
+Cash equivalents - U.S. Bank commercial paper \$ 3,909 \$ 3,972

-Money market mutual fund - 2,827
+Money market mutual fund 2,923 -

-U.S. agency securities 2,825 -
+U.S. agency securities - 2,825

 Project account:

-Money market mutual fund 2,890 2,941
+Money market mutual fund 1,493 2,890

 Debt service and other accounts:

-Cash equivalents - U.S. Bank commercial paper 125 139
+Cash equivalents - U.S. Bank commercial paper 181 125

-\$ 9,812 \$ 9,879
+\$ 8,506 \$ 9,812